obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Frontmatter Properties.md

 ## Limitations

-- It is not yet possible to use properties in the query file
+- It is not yet possible to use properties in the query file:
+  - `query.file.hasProperty()` does not yet work.
+  - `query.file.property()` does not yet work.